 The resident must ensure that conferences or professional development programs are approved by their Program Director.
-Once attendance to a conference or educational program is approved, this is considered paid leave.
+Once attendance at a conference or educational program is approved, this is considered paid leave.

 Any mandatory training is paid by the Employer, including reimbursement of registration and travel.

 For LMCC, CFPC, RCPSC and CMPQ, residents can request up to seven consecutive days without on-call duties prior to writing their exam.
 Residents are not exempt from their regular duty hours unless educational leave is provided by their program.